OmenWild/home-assistant-z-wave-graph/README.md

 ```
 apt-get install graphviz graphviz-dev # Debian/Ubuntu/Rasbian

-pip3 install graphviz # from INSIDE your venv if you use one
+pip3 install graphviz networkx # from INSIDE your venv if you use one
 ```

 ## Suggested Integration